the-teachingRSE-project/competencies/competencies.md

 To discover software, RSEs rely on domain-specific knowledge and domain repositories, as well as research skills, discovering related software via software citations and metadata.
-To evaluate whether the artifacts to be re-used suit their needs, RSEs often need to consider the scientific context of their origin.
+To evaluate whether the artefacts to be re-used suit their needs, RSEs often need to consider the scientific context of their origin.
 For example, a paper that references the code under consideration might be crucial to validate its fitness for purpose or to discredit it.